How to Find the Right Nashville Neighborhood for You

 This is the first story in our Smart Buyer series.
 Last week we talked about Prices in Nashville and a housing update for Q1 2021.
 This week, Gretchen & I want to share how to find the best Nashville neighborhood for you.

 When you consider moving to a new city, one of the first things you do is look at what you can buy in your price range.
 If you want to do that just call/text me at 615.257.9996, I can help you do that at a high level right now.

 However, this is for those who really want to learn how to research a property and neighborhood…especially if you moving to a new city.

+In the book, Blink by Malcolm Gladwell, he tells the story of the purchase of the kouros, an ancient Greek statue, by the Getty Museum.
 During the due diligence period, the Getty Museum consulted their own experts and attorneys who all validated the authenticity of the sixth century B.C. artwork.
 It was only after they paid the seller more than $9 million dollars that they showed the piece to art historians and experts in Greek sculpture.